The Search for One-eye Jimmy: Synopsis

 "Lefty" (Mancini) and "Junior" (Nick Turturro) constantly get into physical altercations because Junior, a kleptomaniac, is always stealing Lefty's car.
-The group uncover a ransom note but to meet the demands of the kidnappers they must borrow a large amount of money from the local loan shark "The Snake", played by Sirico, who thinks it is not worth the asking price to rescue Jimmy who he calls a "bum".
-Snake was formerly known as "The Whale" but has just returned from six months in a health spa where he lost two hundred lbs. and now wants to be known as "The Snake".
-The gang pays a visit to a psychic (Aida Turturro) in vain.

 Completely distraught, Jimmy's mother (Anne Meara) commissions an amateur sketch artist Ellen (Jennifer Beals) to craft a poorly drawn portrait of Jimmy on a "missing person" flyer from a photograph, rather than using the actual photograph itself.

+The group uncover a ransom note, but to meet the demands of the "kidnapper" (Junior sent the note, pretending to have captured Jimmy), they must borrow $10,000.
+They turn to local loan shark "The Snake" (Sirico), who thinks it is not worth the asking price to rescue Jimmy, who he calls a "bum".
+Snake was formerly known as "The Whale" but has just returned from six months in a health spa where he lost two hundred pounds.
+The gang pays a visit to a psychic (Aida Turturro), who assures them that Jimmy is nearby.

-Ultimately she decides she must throw a house party in Jimmy's honor, and invites the entire group of zany characters that we have met along the way.
+Jimmy's mother decides to throw a "welcome home" party, and invites the zany characters that we have met along the way.
 They all show up, and have a great time, and Joe Head woos Ellen as he displays dance moves passed on to him by Disco Bean.

-Towards the end Jimmy winds up making his way home after his mother calls an early end to the party.
-He was trapped in the superintendent's apartment in the basement of his apartment house for five days, where he stayed alive by eating cat food.
-Visibly shaken, he recounts a tale of not having any beer to drink during his disappearance, and having to watch basic television channels since the super did not pay for cable.
-Jimmy vows that he will never do his laundry in the building again.
+Jimmy winds up making his way home after his mother calls an early end to the party.
+While doing laundry in the basement, the elevator broke down; unable to get back to the ground floor, he broke into the out-of-town superintendent's apartment, where he stayed alive by eating cat food.
+Shaking, he recounts a tale of not having any beer to drink during his disappearance and having to watch television without cable.
+Jimmy vows that he will never do laundry in the building again.

 Les leaves, disappointed about the anticlimactic end to his story, but parts with Joe as friends.
-Later on, Joe and Junior, claiming they now own the rights after a financial dispute, are seen pitching the story to a Hollywood executive.
+Later on, Joe and Junior, claiming they now own the rights after a financial dispute, are seen pitching the story and signing a deal with a Hollywood executive.
+When they leave, Junior steals the executive's car.